 1. Better lymphatic system drainage

 The lymphatic system of the body is responsible for screening bacteria and other antigens in the body.
-They drain the body’s fluid from the tissues and makes sure that antigens get attacked by the good cells (white blood cells).
-The flow of the lymphatic system relies mainly on body movement because it does not have an organ that pumps body fluids through the system, like the heart pumps blood.
+They drain the body’s fluid from the tissues and ensure that antigens are attacked by the good cells (white blood cells).
+The lymphatic system flow relies mainly on body movement because it does not have an organ that pumps body fluids through the system like the heart pumps blood.
 Now, with rebounding, the body moves entirely and thus promoting lymphatic system drainage.

 2. Improved immunity and hormone balance

 Since the lymphatic system effectively cleanses the body with rebounding, you are more likely to have stronger immune system.
 Rebounding is actually a physical way for you to detox your body.
 In return, it also helps with better hormone balance!
 This could help you reduce the symptoms of menopause.

 When you step on to the rebounder, you get to practice your core strength and improve your balance.
 It helps improve your stability and coordination, so your balance is optimized.
 Also, it is a good way to exercise your heart.
 The activity is not too slow to maintain your heart’s pace and not too strenuous for your heart’s activity!
 It just gives enough work that your heart can handle and exercise.

 4. Stronger support for the bones and joints